 2. Move your Body

-- Sit in a chair and go through the six directions of the spine from Pilates & Yoga.
+- Practice the six directions of the spine from Pilates & Yoga.

 - Get on the Foam Roller for 10-15 minutes.